Borderlands (series): Tiny Tina's Wonderlands

 Tiny Tina's Wonderlands is a standalone game based on the Borderlands universe, but taking place in a high-fantasy setting, shortly after the events of Tiny Tina's Assault on Dragon Keep DLC for Borderlands 2.
-Like Borderlands, Wonderlands will support four-player cooperative combat using procedurally-generated weapons and loot, though with additional focus on magic and melee weapons in addition to guns.
+Like Borderlands, Wonderlands supports four-player cooperative combat using procedurally-generated weapons and loot, though with additional focus on magic and melee weapons in addition to guns.
 According to Gearbox's CEO Randy Pitchford, the game's concept had been in development for more than ten years.
 In addition to Ashly Burch voicing Tiny Tina, it includes voice work from Andy Samberg as Captain Valentine, Wanda Sykes as Frette the robot, and Will Arnett as the Dragon Lord.
-The game released in March 25, 2022, on Microsoft Windows, PlayStation 4 and 5, and Xbox One and Series X/S.
+The game released on March 25, 2022, on Microsoft Windows, PlayStation 4 and 5, and Xbox One and Series X/S.

 Ahead of Wonderlands's release, Gearbox released the Assault on Dragon Keep as a standalone game, Tiny Tina's Assault on Dragon Keep: A Wonderlands One-Shot Adventure, on November 9, 2021, for Windows, PlayStation 4, and Xbox One.

 New Tales from the Borderlands

-A successor to Tales from the Borderlands, New Tales from the Borderlands introduces three new playable characters: Anu, an altruistic scientist, Octavio, Anu's brother who is seeking for fame and fortune, and Fran, the owner of a frozen yogurt store who uses a hoverchair for mobility.
-The trio must also work together as they seek a vault key which may grant them access to a vault stashed with treasures, while fighting against Tediore, a weapon manufacturer who has invaded Promethra, the home planet of the three protagonists.
+A successor to Tales from the Borderlands, New Tales from the Borderlands introduces three new playable characters: Anu, an altruistic scientist, Octavio, Anu's brother who is seeking fame and fortune, and Fran, the owner of a frozen yogurt store who uses a hoverchair for mobility.
+The trio must also work together as they seek a vault key which may grant them access to a vault stashed with treasures, while fighting against Tediore, a weapon manufacturer who has invaded Promethea, the home planet of the three protagonists.
 The game was released on October 21, 2022 for PC, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, and Nintendo Switch.

 Borderlands: Vault Hunter Pinball

-A virtual pinball adaptation based on the Borderlands series is being developed by Zen Studios as one of three pinball tables based on games developed by Gearbox Studios, set to appear in a reboot of Pinball FX that will first release on PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in February of 2023.
+A virtual pinball adaptation based on the Borderlands series developed by Zen Studios as one of three pinball tables based on games developed by Gearbox Software, appeared as downloadable content for Pinball FX released for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in February 2023 and Windows in April 2023.